FBI: Georgia 18-year-old assaulted officer in Capitol riot

 MILTON, Ga.
-(AP) - A Georgia teenager was arrested and accused of assaulting a federal officer during the attack on the U.S. Capitol last month, authorities said.
+(AP) - A Georgia 18-year-old was arrested and accused of assaulting a federal officer during the attack on the U.S. Capitol last month, authorities said.

 An FBI criminal complaint said authorities received two tips identifying Cua as one of the people seen in “persons of interest” posters, news outlets reported.